Do you hear that?

 You’re convinced there is NO way you can slow down.

-Seriously, you have that big project is due this week (and no room on your calendar to squeeze it in); you’re only halfway to meeting your monthly quota; one of your employees called out sick (again!), and oh yeah, you just remembered your promise to serve on a new committee last week… OMG!
+Seriously, you have that big project that is due this week (and no room on your calendar to squeeze it in); you’re only halfway to meeting your monthly quota; one of your employees called out sick (again!), and oh yeah, you just remembered your promise to serve on a new committee last week… OMG!

 You’re having what women my age call a “Calgon moment!”